Kurt-Bertram von Döring: World War I

-In late 1914 he was assigned to Flieger-Abteilung 38, and was commissioned on 1 February 1915.
+In late 1914, he was assigned to Flieger-Abteilung 38, and was commissioned on 1 February 1915.
 Döring then served with Sonderstaffel Nr.
 2 in 1916.
 An able administrative Officer and leader, as well as being considered a steady and reliable pilot, meant after service with Flieger-Abteilung (Artillerie) 227 Döring took command of Jagdstaffel 4 on 8 April 1917, before he had claimed an air victory.
 However, he scored his first victory a few days later, on 14 April 1917; he continued to collect wins through 4 October, when he scored his eleventh and last.
 On 14 December 1917, he was awarded the Royal House Order of Hohenzollern to accompany his Iron Cross First Class.

 Döring also gained the trust of Jagdgeschwader 1 commander Rittmeister Manfred von Richthofen, who assigned command of Jagdgeschwader 1 to Döring when Richthofen was away from the front.

 Promoted to Rittmeister on 28 November 1917, Döring remained in command of Jagdstaffel 4 until 19 January 1918, after which he took over Jagdgruppe Nr.
 4. In August he took over Jagdstaffel 66, and then a few days later Jagdstaffel 1.

 Between the world wars

 He rejoined the Dragoons on 1 December 1918.
-He became an advisor with the Argentinian Air Force from 1923–1927 and the Peruvian Air Force until 1929.
+He became an advisor with the Argentinian Air Force from 1923 to 1927 and the Peruvian Air Force until 1929.
 From 1930 to 1932, he was a member of the German aviation mission to China.

 Döring rejoined the Luftwaffe on 1 July 1934, as a major.
 He commanded the flying School at Celle in 1936, and became a Gruppenkommandeur of JG 2.
 He commanded the Horst Wessel Squadron in April 1936.